ohkiba/egpad/README.md

 # build log!

 # part 1: prep
 Some prepwork for this project involved researching various PCB CAD software that I could use to design my PCB.
 Eventually, I decided on using KiCAD to design the pcb, thanks to [ai03's PCB Designer Guide](https://wiki.ai03.com/books/pcb-design "ai03's PCB Designer Guide") and [ruiqimao's Keyboard PCB Guide](https://github.com/ruiqimao/keyboard-pcb-guide "ruiqimao's keyboard pcb guide").
 The footprint libraries used in this project also came from those guides.
+I also opted to use the Arduino Pro Micro microcontroller to power the board as its quite popular for DIY boards and its QMK compatible.

 # part 2: schematic design
 Next, I had to learn how to use KiCAD, which mostly came from ai03's guide.
 First, I created the schematic which is the most important part of the design.
 Overall a pretty easy step, it was similar to the circuit design software Multisim so I had some knowledge going into this.